Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Methods

 \subsection{Synthesis}

 Single crystals of CsV$_3$Sb$_5$ were synthesized from Cs (liquid, Alfa 99.98\%), V (powder, Sigma 99.9\%) and Sb (shot, Alfa 99.999\%).
 As-received vanadium powder was purified in-house to remove residual oxides.
 Due to extreme reactivity of elemental Cs, all further preparation of CsV$_3$Sb$_5$ was performed in an argon glovebox with oxygen and moisture levels $<$0.5\,ppm.
 Single crystals of CsV$_3$Sb$_5$ were synthesized using the self-flux method.
-The flux is a eutectic mixture of CsSb Cs$_3$Sb$_7$\cite{sangster1997cs} mixed with VSb$_2$.
-Elemental reagents were milled in a pre-seasoned tungsten carbide vial to form a composition which is 50\,at.\% Cs$_{x}$Sb$_{y}$ eutectic and approximately 50\,at.\% VSb$_2$.
+The flux is a eutectic mixture of CsSb and Cs$_3$Sb$_7$\cite{sangster1997cs} mixed with VSb$_2$.
+Elemental reagents were milled in a pre-seasoned tungsten carbide vial to form a composition which is 50\,at.\% Cs$_{0.4}$Sb$_{0.6}$ eutectic and approximately 50\,at.\% VSb$_2$.
+Excess antimony can be added to the flux to improve volatility if needed.
 The fluxes were loaded into alumina crucibles and sealed within stainless steel jackets.
 The samples were heated to 1000\degree C at 250\degree C/hr and soaked there for 24\,h.
-The samples were subsequently cooled to 800\degree C at 100\degree C/hr and then further to 500\degree C at 2\degree C/hr.
+The samples were subsequently cooled to 900\degree C at 100\degree C/hr and then further to 500\degree C at 2\degree C/hr.
 Once cooled, the crystals are recovered mechanically.
 Crystals are hexagonal flakes with brilliant metallic luster.
 Samples can range up to 1\,cm in side length and up to 1\,mm thick.
 Elemental composition of the crystals was assessed using energy dispersive x-ray spectroscopy (EDX) using a APREO C scanning electron microscope.